hmgu-itg/peakplotter/README.md

 ./plotpeaks.sh [signif] [assoc_file] [chrcol_name] [poscol_name] [idcol_name] [pvalcol_name] [allele1col_name] [allele0col_name] [afcol_name] [bed_file]
 ```
 * **signif** is the significance level above which to declare a variant significant.
 Scientific notation (such as `5e-8`) is fine.
 * **assoc_file** is the association file.
 It can be gzipped, provided that it bears the `.gz` extension.
 Its first line must be a header, coherent with the name arguments below.
+It must be **tab-separated**.
 * **chrcol_name** : name of the column for chromosome names.
 * **poscol_name** : name of the column for chromosomal position.
 * **idcol_name** : name of the column for unique SNP ids (RS-id or chr:pos).